 Until the government closure, Mills had been focused on recovering from a May 22 tornado that displaced her from a rented home in Minneapolis.
 Now she's adding a new problem to her list.

 "It just starts to have a snowball effect.
 It's like you are still in the wind of the tornado," said Mills, who works at a temp agency and was allowed to take time off as she gets back on her feet.
 But after the shutdown, she also has to care for her six youngest children, ages 3 through 14, because she lost state funding for their day-care and other programs.

 Minnesota is the only state to have its government shut down this year, even though nearly all states have severe budget problems and some have divided governments.
 Dayton was determined to raise taxes on the top earners to help erase a $5 billion deficit, while the Republican Legislature refused to go along with that — or any new spending above the amount the state is projected to collect.

 Here, as in 21 other states, there's no way to keep government operating past the end of a budget period without legislative action.
 Even so, only four other states — Michigan, New Jersey, Pennsylvania and Tennessee — have had shutdowns in the past decade, some lasting mere hours.

 The shutdown halted non-emergency road construction and closed the state zoo and Capitol.
 More than 40 state boards and agencies went dark, though critical functions such as state troopers, prison guards, the courts and disaster responses will continue.

-Revenue department worker Jenny Foster says she'd given up hope there'd be an agreement.
+Revenue department worker Jenny Foster says she had given up hope there would be an agreement.

 "They're just sitting there playing their games for show," she says.
 "I know what they're doing isn't for real.
 It's for show — to say that they're working.
 But they're not."